The other day, I posted about Gathering Point, this neat tool you can use to make social maps that update in realtime to complement stories.

 How did that happen?

 No freakin’ clue.

-Today, my editor Cathy Hirko told me the thing got 1,200 hits, 400 of which were from devices like cell phones and iPads.
+Today, I checked the analytics and learned that the thing got 1,200 hits, 400 of which were from devices like cell phones and iPads.

 Pretty darn cool.